Mexico says it will negotiate with Trump

-MEXICO CITY (AP) — Mexico’s new foreign relations secretary says the country isn’t only willing to negotiate changes to the North American Free Trade Agreement, it wants negotiations as soon as possible.
+MEXICO CITY (AP) — Mexico’s new foreign relations secretary said Tuesday his country isn’t just willing to negotiate changes to the North American Free Trade Agreement, it wants to start talks as soon as possible.

-Luis Videgaray says there’s “enormous uncertainty” following the U.S. election of Donald Trump as president.
-Trump has pressured companies not to move jobs to Mexico, warned he would tax those who do and vows to renegotiate NAFTA.
+Luis Videgaray said there’s “enormous uncertainty” following the U.S. election of Donald Trump as president.
+Trump has pressured companies not to move jobs to Mexico, warned he would tax those who do, and has vowed to renegotiate NAFTA.

 Most Read Stories